-The current Board of Governors together with details of those who served during the year 2016/2017 are set on page 1.
-Five governors have stepped down during the past year; Stuart Kemp who resigned due to work commitments, Jonathan Walsh who stepped down after completing the maximum of three terms as governor, Alexander Lavall who completed his maximum of two terms as Students Union President, and Michael Foster and Maureen Glackin who both completed their terms as academic staff representatives.
-Thanks are given to all of these individuals for their service to the University and to the former Clerk to the Board of Governors, Graham Fice who retired in July 2016.
+The current Board of Governors together with details of those who served during the year 2017/2018 are set out on page 1.
+Two governors have stepped down during the past year; Sue Handley-Jones, and Conal Baxter who completed his term as Students Union President.
+Thanks are given to both for their service to the University.
+We have welcomed Natalie Hobkirk who is the President of the Students Union onto the Board.